harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/export-ser-var-as-env-var.md

 | `svar5$abc` | String | key_With_Dollar |
 | `svar6` | String | abc,ghj,klk |

-In your Shell Script step, you can export these service variables as environment variables if you had enabled the **Export Service Variables as Env Variables** setting.
+In your Shell Script step, you can use these service variables as environment variables if you had enabled the **Export Service Variables as Env Variables** setting.

 :::info Limitation